CTR281/Python_Clicker/README.md

 #This game may feature sound.
 Also you should play in native format, as fullscreen may cause unexpected results on the enemies' behavior.

 ###NB: Comptez 6-7mn pour explorer toutes les features que ce GOTY a à proposer.
+Essayez de passer le stage 4 pour débloquer de nouveaux ennemis (cannon, piquants).